Advisor

 Can you live in one state and have car insurance in another?

 No, you need to have car insurance in the state where you live.
-If you move, you need to update your insurance company with your new address as soon as you can.
-The company may deny your claims if you are living in another state.
+If you move, you need to update your insurance with your new address as soon as you can.
+The company may deny your claims if you fail to provide accurate and up-to-date information.

 Can a car be owned by one person and insured by another?

-Yes, a vehicle can be owned and insured by two separate people.
+In some situations, a vehicle can be owned and insured by two people, but it’s not generally recommended.
 You’ll need to call an insurance agent directly to set this up.
-It’s known as non-owners insurance and is applicable in different situations.
+It’s known as non-owners insurance and is only applicable in some circumstances.

 How We Rate Auto Insurers